zaid9696/freelanceland-frontend/README.md

 - Instant messaging between users using Socket.io
 - Instant notifications if there is message or order using Socket.io
 - Sign up and login feature
-- Creating bundle with uploading images feature
+- Creating bundle with uploading images